fjp/fjp.github.io/_posts/ros/2019-03-06-ros-kalman-filter.md

 Taking the double integral results in a noisy position.
 This error is accumulated even more over time and makes it necessary to check the drift or error parameters over time.

-and the angular velocity by integration
+The same is done to find the orientation, by integrating the angular velocity provided by the imu.

 ### Rotary Encoders